VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: Results

 All the nine MRP candidates and the criteria based on which they are identified are listed in Table \ref{tab:mrp_candidates}.
-To confirm these MRP candidates, follow-up observations will be required to establish the periodicity of the phenomenon.
+Three of these MRP candidates (HD\,83625, HD\,105382 and HD\,149764) have been confirmed to be MRPs using follow-up observations with the Australia Telescope Compact Array \citep{das2025}.
+To examine whether the remaining candidates are MRPs or flaring stars, similar follow-up observations will need to be performed.

-To summarize, our main results are: \begin{enumerate} \item Radio detections of 49 magnetic hot stars out of which \textbf{14} stars are new additions to the sample of radio-bright magnetic hot stars.
-With that, the sample size of such stars has increased to 70. \item Nine MRP candidates based on circular polarisation and variability criteria. \item The best-fit relation between the theoretical CBO luminosity and the incoherent radio luminosity is $L_\mathrm{rad}=10^{-8.52}L_\mathrm{rad}^{0.88}$, cocnsistent with the result of \citet{keszthelyi2024} but in conflict with that of \citet{owocki2022}. \item Our sample has two outliers (neither included while obtaining the correlation relation).
+To summarise, our main results are: \begin{enumerate} \item Radio detections of 49 magnetic hot stars out of which \textbf{14} stars are new additions to the sample of radio-bright magnetic hot stars.
+With that, the sample size of such stars has increased to 70. \item Nine MRP candidates based on circular polarisation and variability criteria. \item The best-fit relation between the theoretical CBO luminosity and the incoherent radio luminosity is $L_\mathrm{rad}=10^{-8.52}L_\mathrm{rad}^{0.88}$, consistent with the result of \citet{keszthelyi2024} but in conflict with that of \citet{owocki2022}. \item Our sample has two outliers (neither included while obtaining the correlation relation).
 Both stars are significantly overluminous in terms of their incoherent radio emission than predicted by the CBO theory.
 One of them is HD\,148937, the only radio-bright magnetic hot star in the sample without a CM.
 While this aspect explains its deviation from the predicted model for stars with CMs, the same is not the case for the other star HD\,101412.
 Future multi-frequency observation will be able to provide insights in this regard. \item Although there appears to be a dependence on the effective temperature based on visual inspection of Figure \ref{fig:Lrad_LCBO}, using partial correlation coefficients, we show that the strong correlation between $L_\mathrm{CBO}$ and $L_\mathrm{rad}$ remains even after removing any possible correlation with temperature. \end{enumerate}